fuji3to4/muse-jsx/README.md

 ## About changes

 - Changes in this repository are intentionally minimal.
-Please see the commit history for details.
 - Original: <https://github.com/urish/muse-js>
 - License: See the included `LICENSE` (original attributions preserved).